 As well as very attractive and extensive playing fields the school is fortunate to have a wild conservation area, a sensory garden that includes outdoor instruments, a sports area with multi-purpose goal and all-weather surface, gardening spaces that some of the children help to maintain, a trim trail and Forest School area with a pond that is accessible under the supervision of trained adults.

 We offer a variety of clubs for children, which take place during lunchtime and after school.
-Lunchtime clubs include Mathseeds club and Reading Eggs club.
+Lunchtime clubs include Mathseeds club and Gardening club.
 After school clubs include Cookery and Lego.
 These are mainly provided free of charge, by the staff and volunteers.
 Some clubs offered by external providers, such as Karate or Dance, have a small fee.
 Before and After school wrap-around care is also available providing breakfast in the mornings and light snacks in the afternoon as well as fun activities.
 Our wrap-around care is available between 7am and 6pm.
 There is a fee for wrap-around care.
 Places for all before and after school clubs must be booked in advance.